nchain-innovation/utxo-as-a-service/docs/Project.md

 * Write utxo set to database
 * Load txs from database on startup
 ## In Progress
-* Load txs from database on startup

 * Check on mainnet

 ## TODO
-Get web interface working
+* Get web interface working

+* Determine the file offset to locate blocks in block file (data/block.dat)

 * use blocktime to age tx

-* Request additional blocks
 * Mainnet nodes disconnect
     * Appears to work if you request the tip (or close to it)
     * Still occurs even if you set the start_height: 738839 in version